 - The place of submission depends on your study programme.
-Students of computer science submit three copies to the Department of Theoretical Computer Science and Mathematical Logic for the attention of Mrs. Kateřina Hegrová.
+Students of computer science submit three copies to the Department of Software and Computer Science Education for the attention of Mrs. Kateřina Hegrová.

 - If the submitted thesis does not meet the formal requirements of Dean's Directive No. 1/2015, the thesis is deemed not to have been submitted.

 - Every submitted bachelor thesis is examined and a report is prepared by the supervisor and the reviewer to assess the content and formal qualities of the work.
 For this purpose there is a pre-printed report form.